OnePieceReal/BizPoints-Points-Rewards-Sys/README.md

 The system includes:

 - A **client-facing portal** to track and redeem rewards
-- An **admin dashboard** for managing rewards, engagement, and performance
+- An **admin dashboard** for managing rewards, engagement, and program performance

 ---